Joao4569/ocean-basket-restaurant/README.md

 ### Agile

 I made use of agile common practises as described in the Code Institute tutorials.
 I did my best to come up with a complete layout of my agile plan from the get go but found it a bit overwhelming as this was my first project of this scope using a agile methodology.
-I then decided to atleast make decisions in logical stages and update my diagrams and processes as the project developed while documenting everything as the build progressed.
+I then decided to at least make decisions in logical stages and update my diagrams and processes as the project developed while documenting everything as the build progressed.

 This is how I approached the challenge:

 1. After reading the project requirements and the User's goal for the project idea that I had selected, I came up with the project's themes and epics.
 2. From the epic's I derived the various user stories and built on this as the project developed.
 3. Once I had created some user stories, I then came up with the relevant tasks for each user story.
-4. After creating some stucture and scope for how to approach the task at hand, I started recording all my processes on Github:
+4. After creating some structure and scope for how to approach the task at hand, I started recording all my processes on Github:
     - I created user story templates on Github for efficiency in the Agile process.
     - I made use of Github issues to create and manage my user stories and for future defects if they arise.
     - I also came up with user story acceptance criteria which I added to the user stories on Github issues.